-You can long press the (,@) key to enter the following Browser menu:
+You can long press key to enter the Browser menu to access the following options:

 - Reload: Reload current web page.

 - Home: Return to the home page.

 - Bookmarks: Open the bookmark list and choose a bookmark.

 - Mark site: Bookmark current web page.

-- · About Openwave: Display the Browser version and information about Browser and the phone. - Advanced: Provides advanced Browser setting options.
+- About Openwave: Display the Browser version and information about Browser and the phone.

+· Advanced: Provides advanced Browser setting options.
 Please contact your network service provider for details.